 If you don’t know her well, stop now.
-A postpartum care package is not the gift you want to give.
+Stick to traditional gifts for a new mom instead of buying the postpartum supplies we talk about here. .
 Instead, go check out how to make a new mom care package.

 When to Give a Postpartum Care Package

-When you give a new mom a postpartum gift basket depends on a lot of factors.
+When you give a new mom a postpartum recovery kit depends on a lot of factors.

 - Are you attending a shower?